Mites of domestic animals: Life-cycles

 The life-cycle of mites begins with eggs that are laid on the vertebrate animal host or within the nest or environment of the host.
 From the egg hatches a larva, characterized by having three pairs of legs.
-The larva feeds on the host and molts to a nymph.
-The nymph is similar to the larva but has four pairs of legs.
-Then the nymph feeds and molts.
+The larva feeds on the host and molts to a nymph—similar to the larva but has four pairs of legs—which then feeds and molts itself.
 This molt is either to the first of several more nymph stages, or to an adult.
-The adult is defined as a sexually mature female or male, and has four pairs of legs.
+The adult is defined by sexual maturity and has four pairs of legs.
 These similar stages (or instars) are in a sequence known as an incomplete metamorphosis.
 The potential reproductive capacity of a female mite is low compared to ticks because the eggs are large relative to the small female.
 However, the survival of larvae laid on their hosts or in nests of their hosts is high, and the life-cycle is short, so mite populations can expand rapidly under favorable conditions.
 Ectoparasitic mites typically transfer by crawling between hosts in close contact (see also section on control).
 The unusual life-cycle of trombiculid mites is described in the section on blood-sucking mites.